-Now it's a good moment to stop optimization and remember our starting point.
+Now it is a good moment to stop optimizing the algorithm and see what we have achieved.
 The running time of the original algorithm was 483 seconds, and now after the optimizations, the running time is only 0.6 seconds.
-Thus, the algorithm became nearly 1000 times faster after the optimizations.
+Thus, the algorithm became nearly 1000 times faster thanks to the optimizations.

-This is a usual phenomenon in backtracking because the search tree is usually large and even simple optimizations can prune a lot of branches in the tree.
-Especially useful are optimizations that occur at the top of the search tree because they can prune the search very efficiently.
+This is a usual phenomenon in backtracking, because the search tree is usually large and even simple observations can effectively prune the search.
+Especially useful are optimizations that occur during the first steps of the algorithm, i.e., at the top of the search tree.